 Also have another look at the Finding the Right Dentist page and see if there are any tips which could help you with striking gold second (or third) time round!
 Or post on our dental phobia support forum for help.

-When things go wrong later on
+When things go wrong, later on

-There may be appointments which don’t go as well as you would have liked, and you may feel disappointed for not being able to make more progress.
+There may be appointments which don’t go as well as you would have liked, and you may feel disappointed at not being able to make more progress.
 But any progress is good and anything that you and your dentist try together that does not work is still progress, as you have identified something that you would prefer to avoid in future.
 You can then figure out ways, together with your dentist, of working around the problem you’ve identified.

 Also, you may for some reason or other have lost trust in your dentist, and feel you’re back to square one.
 But this is not true – people usually find it much easier to try out a new dentist when they’ve done it before.
 Again, you will have the benefit of experience and you will be in a much better position to assess a new dentist.